glencoesoftware/bioformats2raw/README.md

 Specifies the version of the [OME-Zarr specification](https://ngff.openmicroscopy.org/specifications/index.html) that should be used while writing Zarr.
 Current supported values are 0.4 and 0.5.

+If `--ngff-version 0.5` is used, and the output file name ends with `.ozx`, then a single Zip file will be written in accordance with [RFC-9](https://ngff.openmicroscopy.org/rfc/9/index.html).

 #### --pyramid-name

 Specifies a subdirectory of the output directory where Zarr data should be written.